Estimation of Risk Contributions with MCMC: Capital allocation problem

-Although we can compute the MC estimator whenever we can generate i.i.d. samples from the joint loss distribution $F_{\bX}$, it has an inevitable bias to estimate the true VaR contributions.
+As long as the i.i.d. samples from $F_{\bX}$ can be generated, one can estimate AC$_\delta$ by constructing the estimator \eqref{MC estimator}.
+However, this estimator suffers from an inevitable bias caused by changing the condition $\{S=\text{VaR}_p(S)\}$ to $\{S\in A_{\delta}\}$.
 The bias of the MC estimator can be decomposed by